qrxnz/dotfiles/README.md

 - 💧 Hyprland dotfiles

 > [!WARNING]
-> "Remember to install the dependencies listed in the 'Prerequisite' section on your distribution."
+> Remember to install the dependencies listed in the 'Prerequisite' section on your distribution.

 ```sh
 ./setup.sh --hyprland-default